-Based on an updated materiality analysis with almost 1 200 stakeholders, an analysis of our strategic goals and internal dialogues and workshops, Vattenfall has identified six goals that are most relevant to Vattenfall and to which it can provide the most meaningful global contribution.
+Based on the 2016 materiality analysis, an analysis of our strategic goals and internal dialogues and workshops, Vattenfall has identified six goals that are most relevant to the company and to which it can provide the most meaningful global contribution.
 These are the goals:

 - 7 Affordable and clean energy

 The materiality analysis of 2018 also confirm these six prioritized UN Sustainable Development Goals.

 Vattenfall also affects several other goals locally (for example 5 Gender equality, 8 Decent working conditions and economic growth, 15 Life on land) or via suppliers (for example 6 Clean water and sanitation, 8 Decent working conditions and economic growth, 10 Reduced inequality).

 How is Vattenfall going to achieve the six prioritised goals?

 Goal 7 Affordable and clean energy is what our strategic objective Leading towards Sustainable Consumption is about.
 Vattenfall contributes for example via initiatives such as Environmental Production Declaration (EPD) and Life Cycle Assessments (LCA), so customers know what impact the electricity and heat they buy from Vattenfall has.

 Vattenfall develops new products that enable customers to generate their own energy (solar, heat pumps) and even sell it to Vattenfall or others (PowerPeers).
 In the Netherlands, Vattenfall/Nuon has joined an initiative called Energy Poverty.
 Together with insurance companies, several cities and municipalities like Amsterdam and Almere, Vattenfall finds solutions that prevent customers from falling into the financial debt trap.